SNIP 28: Staking V2 proposal

 Commission increase (if included)

-After exposing some routes for allowing commission increase, we plan to opt for something close to option three which was detailed there.
+After exposing some routes for allowing commission increase, the current suggestion it to opt for something close to option three which was detailed there.
 Namely:

 • Validators will be able to commit to a certain maximum commission M, and the last date that this commitment is relevant for.
 Until this last date arrives, validators will not be able to increase their commission beyond M, but can freely change their commission in the range [0,M]